justjuank/react-uirenderer/README.md

 Give it a try: [https://react-uirenderer.herokuapp.com/](https://react-uirenderer.herokuapp.com/)

 This was done as a proof of concept to generate a user interface dynamically by using some kind of schema.

+Here's the demo source code to learn more about how to use the library: [https://github.com/justjuank/react-uirenderer-demo](https://github.com/justjuank/react-uirenderer-demo)

 There's no documentation as of now so just try the demo and read the example1.json to learn more about the UI Schema and how to generate UI with it.